northbrowardprep/new-nb/README.md

 # The New NBPS Student Government

 This is the NewNB Project; dedicated to replacing the currently broken Student Government with a community-driven alternative.
+Simply click on the text "New-NBSSG-Manifesto.md" to open and read the manifesto.

 ## What's the Point?